knockout/knockout/documentation/computedObservables.md

 * `ko.isObservable` - returns true for observables, observableArrays, and all computed observables.
 * `ko.isWriteableObservable` - returns true for observable, observableArrays, and writeable computed observables.

+# Computed Observable Reference

+A computed observable can be constructed using one of the following forms:

+1. `ko.computed( evaluator [, targetObject, options] )` --- This form supports the most common case of creating a computed observable.
+  * `evaluator` --- A function that is used to evaluate the computed observable's current value.
+  * `targetObject` --- If given, defines the value of `this` whenever KO invokes your callback functions.
+See the section on [managing `this`](#managing_this) for more information.
+  * `options` --- A object with further properties for the computed observable.
+See the full list below.

+1. `ko.computed( options )` --- This single parameter form for creating a computed observable accepts a JavaScript object with any of the following properties.
+  * `read` --- Required.
+A function that is used to evaluate the computed observable's current value.
+  * `write` --- Optional.
+If given, makes the computed observable writeable.
+This is a function that receives values that other code is trying to write to your computed observable.
+It's up to you to supply custom logic to handle the incoming values, typically by writing the values to some underlying observable(s).
+  * `owner` --- Optional.
+If given, defines the value of `this` whenever KO invokes your `read` or `write` callbacks.
+  * `deferEvaluation` --- Optional.
+If this option is true, then the value of the computed observable will not be evaluated until something actually attempts to access it.
+By default, a computed observable has its value determined immediately during creation.
+  * `disposeWhen` --- Optional.
+If given, this function is executed on each re-evaluation to determine if the computed observable should be disposed.
+A `true`-ish result will trigger disposal of the computed observable.
+  * `disposeWhenNodeIsRemoved` --- Optional.
+If given, disposal of the computed observable will be triggered when the specified DOM node is removed by KO.
+This feature is used to dispose computed observables used in bindings when nodes are removed by the `template` and control-flow bindings.

+A computed observable provides the following functions:

+* `peek()` --- Returns the current value of the computed observable without creating a dependency (see the section above on [`peek`](#controlling_dependencies_using_peek)).
+* `dispose()` --- Manually disposes the computed observable, clearing all subscriptions to dependencies.
+This function is useful if you want to stop a computed observable from being updated or want to clean up memory for a computed observable that has dependencies on observables that won't be cleaned.
+* `isActive()` --- Returns whether the computed observable may be updated in the future.
+A computed observable is inactive if it has no dependencies.
+* `getDependenciesCount()` --- Returns the current number of dependencies of the computed observable.

 # What happened to dependent observables?